Anson Call: Biography

 Brethren, I have been killed in Carthage jail, and it will not make any difference with you, if you do as you are told.
 I shall continue to govern and control this kingdom as I have hitherto done.
 The keys of this kingdom were committed to me.
 I hold them and shall continue to hold them, worlds without end.
 I am dead, and I am out of the power of my enemies.
 I am now where I can do you good.
 Be no longer troubled.
 Be faithful, be diligent, do as you are told, and you shall see the salvation of God.

 In May 1846 Call sold his farm in Nauvoo, and, along with his first wife, the former Mary Flint, headed west.
 In 1848, he crossed the plains as a Mormon pioneer.
-He settled in Bountiful, Utah Territory, where he served as a bishop, beginning in 1850.
+He settled in Bountiful, Utah Territory, where he served as a bishop, beginning in 1850 and established a homestead a half mile north of "Session's Settlement".
 Later that fall, Call was sent to Parowan, Utah, returning in the spring of 1851 to Bountiful.

 That same year, Call led the first company of Latter-day Saints to settle at Fillmore, Utah Territory.
 While in Fillmore, Call served as the member of the Utah Territorial Legislature from Millard County.
-In 1854, Call returned to Bountiful where he stayed until 1855, at which time he founded at Brigham Young's request a fort, known as Call's Fort — what is now Harper Ward, Utah.
+In 1854, Call returned to Bountiful where he stayed until 1855 and built a permanent dwelling now known as the Anson Call House which is still standing today.
+Later in 1855, he founded Call's Fort at Brigham Young's request in what is now Harper Ward, Utah.

 Taking charge of 13 teams and drivers in October–November 1856, Call heroically responded to President Young's urgent call to go rescue the stranded Martin-Willie handcart companies, en route to Salt Lake, that had become trapped in early snows somewhere on the Sweetwater River.
 Among those whom he and others rescued were English immigrants Margaretta Unwin and Emma Summers, whom Call later wedded in February 1857, at the suggestion of President Young.

 Other areas of the West that Call helped to colonize were Iron County, Utah and Carson Valley in Arizona Territory (now part of Nevada).
 In 1864, Call led a party that established a place called Callville, also in Arizona Territory, situated along the Colorado River about 25 miles east of Las Vegas.
 The site is now under Lake Mead.